A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Experiments

 \subsection{Experimental Protocol}

-\textbf{Text query generation.} We select pairwise adjectives from the IAT dataset\footnote{\url{https://osf.io/y9hiq/}}.
-These are pairs of antonyms, which do not have any correlation to facial expressions, nor direct connections to sensitive attributes, e.g. not ``happy/sad" or ``beautiful/handsome".
-The full list of templates and concepts used are shown in \autoref{tab:prompts}, where we expand the test set with unseen prompt templates and concepts to assess generalizability.
+\paragraph{Text query generation.} We select pairwise adjectives from the IAT dataset.\footnote{\url{https://osf.io/y9hiq/}} We use pairs of words which are uncorrelated with facial expressions or sensitive attributes, e.g., not ``happy/sad" or ``beautiful/handsome" (see \cref{tab:prompts}).
+We expand the test set with unseen templates and concepts to assess generalizability.
 In order to produce single bias measures, we aggregate across text queries using the arithmetic mean over all templates.

-\textbf{Bias metrics.} Despite \textit{WEAT} showing promising results in measuring bias in word embeddings, we find the effect size is overly sensitive to changes in model architecture, evaluation dataset, as well as minor syntactic changes in text queries (see Supplementary material).
-This may be explained by the fact that \textit{WEAT} was primarily designed for single word embeddings, while we are using long prompts.~\cite{May2019} found \textit{SEAT} (Sentence Embedding Association Test) to fail for analogous reasons.
-Accordingly, we implement \textit{MaxSkew@1000} and \textit{NDKL} which show consistent performance in measuring bias across different model architectures, datasets and minor syntactic changes.\\
+\paragraph{Bias metrics.} Of the metrics defined in~\cref{sec:bias_metrics}, we find that the effect size of \textit{WEAT} is overly sensitive to changes in model architecture, evaluation dataset, as well as minor syntactic changes in text queries (see~\cref{appendix:weat_is_weird}). \textit{MaxSkew@k} with $k=1000$ and \textit{NDKL} were found to be more robust measures so are used in the following experiments.
+Additional results for harmful zero-shot misclassification are presented in~\cref{appendix:clip_audit_impl}.

-\textbf{Downstream performance metrics.} For evaluating model performance on downstream tasks, we report the zero-shot (ZS) performance on (i) {flickr$_{R@5}$}: recall@5 text-to-image retrieval on the Flickr-1k test set~\cite{Young2014}; and (ii) {IN1K$_{acc}$}: image classification accuracy on the ImageNet-1k val set ~\cite{imagenet}.
-For ablative experiments, we report {CIFAR$_{acc}$}: image classification accuracy on the CIFAR100~\cite{Krizhevsky2009} test set.\\
+\paragraph{Downstream performance metrics.} We report the zero-shot (ZS) performance on (i) {flickr$_{R@5}$}: recall@5 text-to-image retrieval on the Flickr-1k test set~\cite{Young2014} and (ii) {IN1K$_{acc}$}: image classification accuracy on the ImageNet-1k val set ~\cite{imagenet}.
+For ablative experiments, we report {CIFAR$_{acc}$}: image classification accuracy on the CIFAR100~\cite{Krizhevsky2009} test set.

-\textbf{Pretrained models.} CLIP \cite{Radford2021clip} combines a text and image encoder, whose representations are projected to the same space.
-CLIP was originally trained using a contrastive loss on 400M image-text pairs from the web.
-We experiment over variants with different image encoders - ResNet50 \cite{HeZRS15}, ViT \cite{Dosovitskiy2020VIT}, SLIP \cite{mu2021slip} and FiT \cite{Bain21}.\\
+\paragraph{Pretrained models.} CLIP \cite{Radford2021clip} combines a text and image encoder whose representations are projected to the same space.
+CLIP was originally trained with a contrastive loss on 400M image-text pairs from the web.
+We experiment over variants with different image encoders: ResNet50 \cite{HeZRS15}, ViT \cite{Dosovitskiy2020VIT}, SLIP \cite{mu2021slip} and FiT \cite{Bain21}.